 Service Employees International Union (SEIU) Local 2015 has started contract negotiations with the county.
 This morning, demonstrators spoke to the board of supervisors.
 Their goal by and large was to present the findings of a UC Berkely report on “California’s Home Care Crisis,” and in so doing earn support from local leadership for their cause.

 The report was assembled by Sarah Thomason and Annette Bernhardt, from the UC Berkeley Center for Labor Research and Education.
 It discusses the growing demand for home care, which changes largely with the size of the aging population.
 “Low wages make it difficult to recruit enough workers to meet this rapidly growing demand.”
 The report says.
+Many people prefer to have home care and make adjustments to their home like using AHM Installations to create an easily accessible wet room, rather than leave it entirely in order to move into a care home, which is understandable.

 The report also states the median wages for home care workers in California was more than three dollars less than the average for all professions in 2015.
 It also states, home care workers are twice as lively to live in low-income households.